sourcegraph/handbook/content/departments/cloud/technical-docs/private-code-hosts/index.md

 ### AWS Private Link playbook for customer

-When customer has private code host inside AWS VPC and needs to expose it for Sourcegraph managed AWS VPC, customer can use [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) or follow the steps:
+When a customer has private code hosts inside the AWS VPC and needs to expose it for Sourcegraph managed AWS VPC, customers can use [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) or follow these steps:

 1. Create Network Loadbalancer, VPC Endpoint Service and VPC Endpoint Service via terraform file: